M. N. Krishnamani: Conferment of L.L.D. degree

-In 2011 recognising his contribution in the field of law, the North Orissa University, Baripada, Orissa, conferred the degree of Doctor of Laws (Honoris Causa) on him.
-In this document conferring the Doctorate on Mr. Krishnamani, it is mentioned inter alia as follows :
+In 2011 the North Orissa University, Baripada, Orissa recognised his contributions in the field of law and conferred the degree of Doctor of Laws (Honoris Causa) on him.
+In this document conferring the Doctorate on Mr. Krishnamani, it is mentioned inter alia as follows:

-Your brief stint in politics during your student days and trade unionism came to befitting end when you came under the influence of the noble saint Sri Navajata of Sri Aurobindo Ashram, Pondicheery, After that encounter, you devoted all your time and energy to spiritualism and social uplift though remaining a lawyer of repute.
-It goes without saying that you have successfully appeared in several cases in the Supreme Court of India and various High Courts.
+Your period in politics during your student days and trade unionism ended after meeting Sri Navajata of Sri Aurobindo Ashram, Pondicherry.
+Following that, you focused on spiritualism and social work while continuing to practice law.
+You have appeared in cases in the Supreme Court of India and various High Courts.

-A lawyer with a human face championing the cause of the common people by delivering justice at their doorstep, you have had an indisputable trace record as the President of the Supreme Court Bar Association in addition to holding several other important portfolios.
+"A lawyer with a human face championing the cause of the common people by delivering justice at their doorstep, you have had an indisputable trace record as the President of the Supreme Court Bar Association in addition to holding several other important portfolios."

-Sir, you are a perfect combination of a wise head and a weeping heart that uses knowledge noit for pedantry or pecuniary benefits but for empathising with those brethren of ours who do have a cause but do not have the wherewithal to approach a court of law.
-This has made you the proud winner of National Law Day Award, Seva Ratna Award, Secular India Harmony Award besides several other recognition and decorations.
-This has also endeared you to spiritual, educational and cultural organisations in India.
+Recognition

+Krishnamani served as president of the Supreme Court Bar Association.

+In 2016, the Government of India awarded him the Padma Shri for his contributions to public affairs.